From Info to Impact: How to Build an Employee Benefits Guide That Resonates

 Any reporter worth her salt knows an article should present the most newsworthy info first, supporting details second, and background information last.
 This is often known as “The Inverted Pyramid.”

-Structure your benefits guide the same way.
+Structure your employee benefits guide the same way.
 Put the most urgent, relevant information first, then work your way down—both when it comes to structuring the guide as a whole, and deciding how to organize information on a single page.

 (For example, big benefits like health insurance, dental, and vision should come before short-term disability, which should come before voluntary benefits, and so on.)

 Also, consider including a “What’s Changing This Year” section at the very beginning of your guide.
 Employees who just want to cut to the chase (aka most of them) will thank you.
-Probably not to your face.
-But in their minds, they’re definitely saying, “Thank you.”

 3. Don’t be afraid to repeat yourself